 When to Seek Help

 In most cases, pathological changes experienced in the oral region are uncomfortable and disfiguring, but not life threatening.
 However, oral cancer is on the rise (especially among men), and immediate diagnosis can be lifesaving.
-To have a professional assess your symptoms, call our team at 858.679.0142 or book a consultation.
+To have a professional assess your symptoms, call our team at 858.679.0142 or schedule an appointment.

 Treatment Options for Less Serious Problems